Lady Gaga Live at Roseland Ballroom: Critical reception

 Gaga grounds this sort of spectacle with her voice.
 She is still a fearsome singer when she chooses to be, which is to say rarely on records but often in concert ...
 What she gave the faithful was easy to digest: largely bulletproof pop, swinging back and forth between brooding, panting torch songs delivered at top volume and grand-scale 1980s-style digital rock with a nightclub twist.

 Adam Markovitz from Entertainment Weekly declared that if the "Roseland show is any indication, Gaga's not going anywhere anytime soon", in spite of the overall negative reception towards her campaigns for Artpop.
 He welcomed the absence of any art-related things in the show and commended the focus on music, Gaga's vocals and abilities as an entertainer.
 Markovitz also complimented Gaga's rapport with the audience members and rated the performances of "Just Dance" and "Bad Romance" as highlights.
 Markos Papadatos from Digital Journal website declared Gaga as a "pop muse" for the performances.
 He complimented the choice of songs in the set list calling them "eclectic" and felt they "displayed different sides to her craft".
 He noticed that the singer's vocal abilities were particularly prominent during the acoustic performances on piano.
 Caryn Ganz from Rolling Stone observed that the compact space of Roseland did not allow for much choreography, but felt Gaga's performance was "magical", especially during "You and I".

 Hilary Hughes from USA Today also noticed Gaga's vocal range, especially during the acoustic interpretation of "Dope" and "Just Dance".
 Hughes concluded by saying that the simplest moments of the performances were the ones featuring toned down versions of her singles like "Born This Way" and "Poker Face", rather than the extravagant choreography during "Bad Romance" and "G.U.Y."
-Hardeep Phull from New York Post appreciated the stage setup and the homage to old New York industrial setting and gave positive feedback for Gaga's choice to be an entertainer with the performances of "You and I", "Just Dance", and "Applause".
 Jordan Runtagh from VH1 applauded Gaga's camaraderie with her fans, also noting that "the abundance of movie cameras reminded us that this was a special moment, one that will go down in history.
 And not just because these are the last performances at this storied venue.
 It's something more."
 Runtagh believed that the performances solidified Gaga as a respectable entertainer and would generate further interest for the upcoming ArtRave: The Artpop Ball tour.
 Amanda Holpuch from The Guardian complimented Gaga's vocals and her outfits, but felt that the show lacked "something outrageous" from the singer.
 She added that the most surprising incident of the night was when Gaga climbed a ladder to reach the mezzanine floors and sing from there.